 The growth of gross value added in the Czech Republic is dominated by the manufacturing industry.
-Trade and catering industry are holding their position on a level comparable with European results; trade, including catering services, in 2001 enjoyed a share of GDP of 16 - 17 %, in the creation of gross fixed capital 10 - 11 %, in employment in the economy of 16 - 17 %, in the employment of women more than 20 %, in the number of business units in the economy more than 1/3, while wages reached 95% of average wages in the economy as a whole.
+Trade and catering industry are holding their position on a level comparable with European results; trade, including catering services, in 2001 enjoyed a share of GDP of 16 - 17 %, in the creation of gross fixed capital 10 - 11 %, in employment in the economy of 16 - 17 %, in the number of business units in the economy more than 1/3, while wages reached 95% of average wages in the economy as a whole.